 For details on the counseling services departments, click here.

 Under the National Insurance Law, a one-time grant is paid to soldiers who are discharged from compulsory service or to women who have completed 24 months of national service (someone who terminated her service to get married will receive the grant, provided that she completed at least 6 months of service and was married within 30 days of the date of termination of the service) and who worked for six full months in vital work.
 Those who worked less than six ull months may be eligible for a partial grant under certain conditions if they performed work defined as preferred job.
+This must be a full-time job, as defined in the particular branch of occupation.

 Hostile action casualties and their families are entitled by law to monetary remuneration and various benefits to assist and support them in their recovery, such as monthly payments, rehabilitation, annual grants and lump-sum grants.
 This entitlement is provided under the Benefits for Victims of Hostilities Law, 5730 - 1970.
 The monetary benefits are provided under the Invalids (Compensation and Rehabilitation) Law, 5719 - 1959.
 They are calculated according to managerial grade civil service salaries and are updated in accordance with updates in the economy (employment agreements or cost of living increments).